peterhinch/micropython-async/gps/README.md

 was received `reparse` would see
 `['GPGGA','123519','4807.038','N','01131.000','E','1','08','0.9','545.4','M','46.9','M','','']`

+## 2.6 Public class variable

+ * `FULL_CHECK` Default `True`.
+If set `False` disables CRC checking and other basic checks on received sentences.
+This is intended for use at high baudrates where the time consumed by these checks can be excessive.

 # 3. The GPS class read-write driver

 This is a subclass of `AS_GPS` and supports all its public methods, coroutines